-Main walls

-Repair category 2

-Notes Spalling/eroding stonework was noted along with open mortar joints and the ground level being high in places around the exterior with limited sub floor ventilators.
+Main walls Repair category 2 Notes Spalling/eroding stonework was noted along with open mortar joints.
+Cracked, bossed and weathered masonry was also evident along with the ground being high in places around the exterior.
 Repairs and ongoing maintenance will be required.
+Due to the exposed location of the property a higher than average degree of regular maintenance and repair will be required.

 Windows, external doors and joinery

 Repair category 1

 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.
+A couple of the windows were catching on the outer framework during operation and some adjustment may be required.
+Worn decoration is noted in places.